 Lucky for him he’d been drawing it up that whole time he had been playing music.
 I know right, both!?
 And then the college started… again.
 He learned the technical aspects of perspective, light and shade, hue and saturation, all that nerd stuff.
 Christopher then persuaded the artist that had been tattooing him for several years in Wilmington, NC to trade tattoos for cleaning, but he knew what Christopher really wanted.
 After 6 months of toilet scrubbin and phone answerin, the artist decided he’d just bite the bullet and teach Christopher to tattoo.

 After his year (06-07) of apprenticing it was time for Christopher to really get his career going, so he left Wilmington, NC to brighten his horizons and to strengthen his skills with other artists.
 Off he went… to Greensboro, NC to Austin to Salt Lake City to Austin to Chicago to Austin to New Haven, CT to Austin.
 Seeing a pattern?
 You think he’d be an expert by then, (trust me, he’s trying) but the thing there was no question of, Austin was home.

-Now you can find him nestled up in New York City most of the month and then also his boutique tattoo studio in Austin, TX the first 10 days of every month.
-Here he continues to hone his skills at clean bold lines, bright colors, and well balanced illustrations even your mother (nay your grandmother!) would love to have on her body.
+Now you can find him nestled up in his boutique tattoo studio in Austin, TX.
+Here he continues to hone his skills at clean photo realistic, bright colored, and well balanced illustrations even your mother (nay your grandmother!) would love to have on her body.
 Animals and flowers will forever be his favorite subject matter, especially kitties and songbirds, but why stop there?
 He doesn’t just have to put a bird on it.
 It could even be a boat *radio edit* or some flippy floppies!
 The choice is yours!